hpfem/hermes-examples/doc/src/hermes2d/benchmarks-general/lshape.rst

 L-Shape (Elliptic)
 ------------------

-This is a standard adaptivity benchmark whose exact solution is smooth but contains singular gradient in a re-entrant corner.
+This is a standard adaptivity benchmark whose exact Solution<double> is smooth but contains singular gradient in a re-entrant corner.

 Model problem